The 18th-century mansion of the “Father of American Surgery”

 A 19th-century soap opera ensued when his wife left him, something unheard of in that era.
 From a medical office located in his spectacular mansion, he treated his high-profile patients including Dolley Madison, President Andrew Jackson and Chief Justice John Marshall.

-Richly furnished in the Empire and Federal styles, the home includes some of the medical and surgical tools he invented – bloodletting instruments, stomach pumps, clamps, and tubes to remove kidney stones.
-Primitive, yes, but Dr. Physick’s treatments were on the cutting edge of 18th and 19th century medical technology.
+Richly furnished in the Empire and Federal styles, a tour of Physick’s mansion (located in Society Hill) includes some of the medical and surgical tools he invented – bloodletting instruments, stomach pumps, clamps and tubes to remove kidney stones.
+Primitive, yes, but Dr. Physick’s treatments were on the cutting edge of 18th- and 19th-century medical technology.